-• The PI's response, the revised protocol materials and the previously submitted documents are provided to the IRB Chair or other qualified individual(s) designated by the IRB to review the investigator's response.
+- The PI's response, the revised protocol materials and the previously submitted documents are provided to the IRB Chair or other qualified individual(s) designated by the IRB to review the investigator's response.
 The reviewer(s) verify that the prescribed changes have been made and the conditions have been satisfied.
 The approval date for the protocol is the date that the IRB took the action of "Approval with Conditions that Must Be Addressed".
-The date the conditions were determined to be satisfied is the effective date of approval ('final approval').
+The date the conditions were determined to be satisfied is the effective date of approval ('final approval'). - As appropriate, the Chair or designated reviewer may request the full Board's review of the investigator's response.